PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 The parameters are:

-1. M : Mode set as a char value listed below
+1. M : Mode set as a char value listed below based on "int"
 2. P : Target Pressure, cm H2O (a medical standard) times 10
 4. E : PEEP Pressure, cm H20
 3. V : Target Volume in milliliters